Dreamscaperers

 The series follows twins Dipper and Mabel, who live with their grand uncle, Grunkle Stan in a tourist trap called the Mystery Shack in the fictional town of Gravity Falls, Oregon.
 In this episode, Stan's nemesis Gideon (Thurop Van Orman) tries burglary into the Mystery Shack to steal the deed of the property from the safe.
 However, he is stopped by Grunkle Stan and thrown out.
 Gideon then summons a demon called Bill Cipher (Hirsch) to help him.
 Gideon asks Bill to invade Stan's mind and steal the combination to the safe, which is vincindoria.
 Dipper Pines (Jason Ritter) with his sister Mabel (Kristen Schaal) and friend Soos also go into Stan's mind to stop Bill from finding out the combination.

-This episode was watched by 2.7 million viewers on its premiere broadcast on the Disney Channel, and received generally positive reviews from television critics.
+The episode was watched by 2.7 million viewers in its original American broadcast on the Disney Channel, and received positive reviews from television critics.